SLO County Monthly Labor Market Information

 Month-over Job Changes

-The Government industry experienced the most job growth in this reporting period, adding 600 jobs.
-The Private Education and Health Services industry gained 100 jobs in March.
+The Government industry experienced the most job growth in the month of November, adding 600 jobs.
+The Trade, Transportation, and Utilities gained 400 jobs, and the Private Education and Health Services industry gained 100 jobs in the same period.

 Year-over Job Changes

-The Government and Private Education and Health Services industries experienced the largest year-over change, adding 600 jobs each.
-The Manufacturing industry added 300 jobs over the past year.
+The Private Education and Health Services industry experienced the largest year-over change, adding 900 jobs.
+The Leisure and Hospitality industry added 300 jobs each over the past year.
+The Other Services industry had a year-over gain of 100 jobs

-The Information and Professional and Business Services industry reported no changes since the same time last year.
+The Manufacturing and Financial Activities industries reported no changes since the same time last year.

-Total Farm experienced a year-over gain of 100 jobs.
+Total Farm experienced no year-over change.

-Overall, employers in San Luis Obispo County lost 100 jobs over the past year.
+Overall, employers in San Luis Obispo County lost 1,500 jobs over the past year.

 This report is written by the San Luis Obispo County Workforce Development Board Staff.